aws/aws-sdk-java-v2/docs/design/core/metrics/Design.md

 * `MetricsExecutionInterceptor` will always be the last configured ExecutionInterceptor in the interceptor chain

+## Performance
+One of the main tenet for metrics is “Enabling default metrics should have minimal impact on the application performance".
+The following design choices are made to ensure enabling metrics does not effect performance significantly.
+* When collecting metrics, a NoOpRegistry is used if metrics are disabled.
+All methods in this registry are no-op and return immediately.
+This also has the additional benefit of avoid metricsEnabled check at each metric collection point.
+* Metric publisher implementations can involve network calls and impact latency if done in blocking way.
+So all SDK publisher implementation will process the metrics asynchronously and does not block the actual request.

 ## Testing

-One of the main tenet for metrics is “Enabling default metrics should have minimal impact on the application performance.“ To ensure this, performance tests should be written and a baseline for overhead should be created.
+To ensure performance is not impacted due to metrics, tests should be written with various scenarios and a baseline for overhead should be created.
 These tests should be run regularly to catch regressions.

 ### Test Cases